latexjs/latexjs/README.md

 A huge thank you to [texlive.js](https://github.com/manuels/texlive.js) who were the first to figure out how to Emscripten TeX Live binaries.

-## Licencing
+## Licensing

-The code in this repository is BSD-licensed, see [LICENCE](./LICENCE).
+The code in this repository is BSD-licensed, see [LICENSE](./LICENSE).
 This code includes:

 1. A collection of scripts for downloading and building TeX Live though Emscripten.
 2. A custom Emscripten File System (`THINFS`), which is completely general purpose.